redazzo/rfd/readme.md

 |committed|Once an idea is being acted on (e.g. being built, coded, or moved into an operational state), it is moved to the committed state.
 Comments on RFDs in the committed state should generally be raised as issues -- but if the comment represents a call for a significant divergence from or extension to committed functionality, a new RFD may be called for; as in all things, use your best judgment.|
 |abandoned|If an idea is found to be non-viable (that is, deliberately never implemented after having been accepted) it can be moved into the abandoned state.|

-### Prerequisites
-The following assumes you have installed the RFD commandline tool.
-If you haven't, [instructions can be found here]().

-### Initialising an RFD Repository

-Ideally Github or similar is used to hold the RFD repository as you'll be able to take advantage of the default repository rendering and management tools.

-The first requirement is to create the repository - [you can find instructions for Github here](https://docs.github.com/en/get-started/quickstart/create-a-repo).

-Clone your newly-created repository, [**making sure you use ssh**](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-This is more secure, and is required for the RFD commandline tool to function.

-### 1. Reserve an RFD Number
+### 1. Creating an RFD
-You will first need to reserve the number you wish to use for your RFC.
-This number should be the next available RFD number from looking at the current git branch -r output.

-### 2. Create a Branch For Your RFD
-create a new git branch, named after the RFD number you wish to reserve.
-This number should have leading zeros if less than 4 digits.
-Before creating the branch, verify that it does not already exist:

-    $ git branch -r *0004

-If you see a branch there (but not a corresponding sub-directory in rfd in master), it is possible that the RFD is currently being created; stop and check with co-workers before proceeding!
-Once you have verified that the branch doesn't exist, create it locally and switch to it:

-    $ git checkout -b 0004

-### 3. Create a Placeholder RFD
-Create a placeholder RFD with the following commands (make sure you're in the RFD root directory):

-    $ mkdir -p rfd/0004
-    $ cp templates/rfd.md rfd/0004/README.md

-Fill in the RFD number and title placeholders in the metadata section of the new doc and add your name as an author.
-The status of the RFD at this point should be "ideation" or "prediscussion".

-Update the record.md document in the RFD root directory accordingly.

-### 4. Push Your RFD Branch Remotely

-Push your changes to your RFD branch in the RFD repo.

-    $ git add rfd/0042/README.md
-    $ git commit -m '0004: Adding placeholder for RFD <Title>'
-    $ git push origin 0004

-*FUTURE STATE: The desired behaviour is that after your branch is pushed, the table in the README on the master branch will update automatically with the new RFD (IN PROGRESS!).
-If you ever change the name of the RFD in the future, the table will update as well.
-Whenever information about the state of the RFD changes, this updates the table as well.
-The single source of truth for information about the RFD comes from the RFD in the branch until it is merged.*
+To create an rfd, simply issue the new command while in the root of the rfd repository i.e.

+    $ rfd new

+This will:
+* Issue a new rfd id based on the highest of the branch id, the id of the local directories, the id of the remote directories, and the highest remote branch id.
+* Request information on the title and authors of the rfd (this could potentially be automated by picking up the git user and email details).
+* Create and check-out the local branch with the name as per the allocated id
+* Create the rfd directory and readme.md file.
+* Stage, commit, push, and set the upstream branch of the rfd

+When done, you'll automatically be on the new branch.
+To edit (using the nano editor as an example):

+    $ cd 0002
+    $ nano readme.md

+Of course, you can use whatever editor you're comfortable with.

-### 4. Iterate on the RFD in Your Branch
+### 2. Iterate on the RFD in Your Branch
-You can work on writing your RFD in your branch:

-    $ git checkout 0004

 Gather your thoughts and get your RFD to a state where you would like to get feedback and discuss with others.
-It's recommended to push your branch remotely to make sure the changes you make stay in sync with the remote in case your local gets damaged.
+It's recommended to pull and push your branch remotely on a regular basis to make sure the changes you make stay in sync with the remote.

 It is up to you as to whether you would like to squash all your commits down to one before opening up for feedback, or if you would like to keep the commit history for the sake of history.

-### 5. Discuss Your RFD!
+### 3. Discuss Your RFD!
-The beauty of this process is that we take advantage of GitOps-style pull requests.
+The beauty of this process is that we take advantage of GitOps-style pull requests, so everything is as per the normal git process.

 When you are ready to get feedback on your RFD, make sure all your local changes are pushed to the remote branch.
-Change the status of the RFD from ideation or prediscussion to discussion then commit and complete a push:
+Change the status of the RFD to discussion then commit and complete a push:

     $ git commit -am '0004: Add RFD for <Title>'
     $ git push origin 0004